 One of the most powerful tools you have is your gut instincts.
 As you go about your travels, if you feel uneasy about a situation, there may be a reason for it.
 If the hairs on the back of your neck stand up, pay attention.
 Trust your instincts and remove your family from an area if it doesn’t feel right.

 These days, law enforcement officers are always saying that if you see something, say something.
 Remembering this simple phrase is a great safety tip for airports.
 If something doesn’t look right, it probably isn’t.
 Many people these days are either too busy to pay attention to their surroundings or are too scared of being wrong to say something.
 But, it’s better to be safe than sorry.
 Telling a police officer or security guard about something suspicious just means that someone will check it out.
 So, if it turns out you were wrong, no big deal.
 If it turns out you were right, however, saying something may save lives.

 So, pay attention as you walk through the airport.
 If you see something that doesn’t look right, say something to the nearest officer or security personnel.

 Falling victim to crime while traveling is the fastest way to ruin a vacation.
 But, with these simple safety tips for airports, you can make this portion of your trip safer for your family.
 Want more tips on flying with kids?
 Read common mistakes to avoid when flying with toddlers, best and worst snacks for airplanes, how to prepare kids for long flights, and tips for flying with kids.
-Have a safety tip that I forgot?
-Leave a comment to share with other readers.
+For more safety tips for airports, see TSA’s website.
 Happy (and safe) travels!